welcomechile.com

 Forts and Castles in Valdivia

-The defensive set was made up by walls, a fort, castles and cannons which were never defeated by the enemies wandering around the Pacific Ocean.
-Five hundred years later, those walls still stand and they are the access gate to a valuable collection that brings that stage of Chilean history back to life.
-Documents, weapons, ovens, walls, storehouses and the houses of the priest and the lord have survived the passing of time at this location at the point known as Santa Cruz.
+The defensive set was made up of walls, a fort, castles, and cannons, which were never defeated by the enemies wandering around the Pacific Ocean.
+Five hundred years later, those walls still stand, and they are the access gate to a valuable collection that brings that stage of Chilean history back to life.
+Documents, weapons, ovens, walls, storehouses, and the houses of the priest and the lord have survived the passing of time at this location at the point known as Santa Cruz.

 The new image of the museum includes footbridges and viewpoints.
-The aim was to preserve the original cancagua stone used to raise the construction.
-Likewise, the views lying next to the museum and the bay were enlarged.
+The aim was to preserve the original Cancagua stone used in the construction.
+Wise, the views lying next to the museum and the bay were enlarged.
 Historical facts are shown on panels with appealing anecdotes easily understood by all visitors, including children and grown-ups.
-Archeological objects, period manuscripts and replicas of soldiers posing as if they were attacking the enemy are appreciated in the venue.
+Archeological objects, period manuscripts, and replicas of soldiers posing as if they were attacking the enemy are appreciated in the venue.

 Forts and Castles in Valdivia